BuddyReed/BuddyReed/README.md

 ## 🎹 **The Spot**
 Tech Stack: Bootstrap, Python, Flask, MySQL
 Full-Stack devloped music blog.
-Users are able to interact by creating new blogs,asking questions and comment in the artist community.
+Users are able to interact by creating new blogs,ask questions and comment in the artist community.